nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * STUDENT_ID must be unique
 * The group statuses available are: Need member, Need group, Don't need group/Not looking for group.
 * The default status when a module is added without a description is 'Don't need group/Not looking for group'.
 The respective module will be displayed as a blue tag.
-* To indicate you need members for your group, you can specify any phrase that includes 'member'.
+* To indicate you need members for your group, you can include the description 'need member'.
 The respective module will be displayed as a yellow tag.
-* To indicate you are looking for a group, you can specify any phrase that includes 'group'.
+* To indicate you are looking for a group, you can include the description 'need group'.
 The respective module will be displayed as a red tag.

 Examples:
 * `create n/John Doe id/A0222594A p/12345678 e/john.doe@example.com mod/CS2103T`
-* `create n/Jane Doe id/A0222594A p/87654321 e/jane_doe@example.com mod/CS2101 need a member`
+* `create n/Jane Doe id/A0222594A p/87654321 e/jane_doe@example.com mod/CS2101 need group`
 * `create n/Alexa Tan id/A0012367N p/998877662 e/alexa.tan@example.com mod/CS2030S need member mod/CS2100`
     <br>
     <br>